MBHB EU-U.S. And Swiss-U.S. Data Privacy Framework Principles

 Chicago, IL 60606

-In addition, in a manner consistent with the Privacy Shield Principles, MBHB shall make readily available an independent recourse mechanism through the JAMS Privacy Shield Program (https://www.jamsadr.com/eu-us-privacy-shield).
+In addition, in a manner consistent with the Data Privacy Framework Principles, MBHB shall make readily available an independent recourse mechanism through the JAMS Data Privacy Framework Program (https://www.jamsadr.com/eu-us-data-privacy-framework.
 Under certain conditions, as detailed in the Privacy Framework, individuals may be able to invoke binding arbitration with respect to disputes.

 MBHB’s compliance with this Policy regarding transfer/disclosure of personal data from the EU and Switzerland may be limited where such transfer/disclosure (i) is made pursuant to consent of the individual; (ii) is necessary in order to protect the vital interests of the individual or another person where the individual is physically or legally incapable of giving consent; (iii) involves data that has been made public by the individual; (vi) is necessary or legally required on important public interest grounds; (v) is necessary for the establishment, exercise or defense of legal claims, including compliance with a legal obligation to which the client or MBHB is subject; (vi) is necessary for the conclusion or performance of a contract concluded in the interest of the individual between MBHB or its client and a third party; (vii) is information used in a register that is open to consultation either by the public in general or by any person who can demonstrate a legitimate interest; or (viii) is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller or in a third party to whom the data are disclosed.

-MBHB may amend this Policy, i.e., the U.S.-EU Privacy Shield and Swiss-U.S. Privacy Laws, from time to time.
+MBHB may amend this Policy, i.e., under the U.S.-EU Privacy Data Privacy Framework Principles and Swiss-U.S. Data Privacy Framework Principles, from time to time.
 Any amendments will be disclosed by posting the amended Policy on this website and will become effective as of the revision date set forth in the amended Policy.